 If you’re expelling energy getting heavy weightplates onto your bar, you won’t have as much energy for the reps themselves.

-Our Barbell Jack is a great option to use as a Deadlift Jack to prop up your bar like a car jack so you can easily and safely slide on your weights without struggling to hold the bar in the process.
+Our Barbell Jack is a great option to prop up your bar; so you can easily and safely slide on your weights without struggling to hold the bar in the process.

 We’d love to hear about your experiences using the Barbell Jack for your workouts, feel free to follow us on Instagram at @thebarbelljack and tag us in your workout photos and videos.
 Stay tuned for more blog posts and comment below with any other topics you’d like us to cover.